wil-gerard/git-connected/README.md

 * That's it!

 ### Running locally
-* Navigate to the root directory in your terminal and type 'npm start'
+* Navigate to root directory in your terminal
+* Make sure you have an active build (you'll see a /build folder in your directory).
+If it's your first time and you just cloned the repo, you won't have that.
+Not to worry!
+Just type 'npm run build' into your terminal
+* Once you have the active build, type 'npm start'
 * Alternatively, you can type 'npm devstart' to run with nodemon for easier changes

 ### Running the tests